Slavery in Finland: Italian slave trade (13th–15th centuries)

 During this period, religious conviction played an important role in determining who could be legitimately enslaved.
 Christians could not enslave other Christians, and Muslims could not enslave other Muslims.
 However, since both Christians and Muslims regarded pagans as legitimate targets for slavery, the remaining pagans of northeastern Europe became an economical choice for slave traders.

 By the 13th century, all of Europe had become Christian except for the Baltics, Eastern Finland and Karelia.
-These regions served as supply zones—via the Baltic and Kievan Rus' slave trades—for slaves destined for the Black Sea slave trade.
-From there, Italian slave traders trafficked them to Southern Europe and the Islamic Middle East.
+These regions served as supply zones via the Baltic and Kievan Rus' slave trades for slaves destined for the Black Sea slave trade.
+From there, Italian slave traders trafficked them to Southern Europe and the Middle East.

-In the late Middle Ages (13th–15th centuries), the Black Sea was the center of the Genoese slave trade and the Venetian slave trade, which exported slaves from Eastern Europe via their controlled cities in Crimea to Spain and Italy and to the Islamic Middle East.
+In the late Middle Ages (13th–15th centuries), the Black Sea was the center of the Genoese slave trade and the Venetian slave trade, which exported slaves from Eastern Europe via their controlled cities in Crimea to Spain, Italy, and the Middle East.